 Mr. Markham serves as a member of the climate change strategies and archaeological resources committee of the Society for American Archaeology, as a member of the world commission on protected areas with the International Union for Conservation of Nature, and as a board member of the US committee of the International Committee on Monuments and Sites.

 Born in New Zealand and brought up in the UK, Mr. Markham earned a BSc in zoology from the University of Wales at Swansea.
 He has given testimony to the US Senate, and the UK and European parliaments, and his work on climate has been published in peer-reviewed journals, including Antiquity, Climate Research, Climatic Change, Conservation Biology in Practice, and Trends in Ecology and Evolution.
 He has written, contributed chapters to, and edited several books, including A Brief History of Pollution and Potential Impacts of Climate Change on Tropical Forest Ecosystems.

-Mr. Markham has contributed articles to the New Scientist, Daily Telegraph and Boston Globe.
-He has been interviewed by CNN, ABC News, Sky News, and the BBC, and has been cited by The New York Times, Washington Post, Christian Science Monitor, Guardian, Reuters, Associated Press, and many other newspapers.
+Mr. Markham has also contributed articles to the Boston Globe, Daily Telegraph, Guardian, the Leonardo DiCaprio Foundation, New Scientist, and Yale 360.
+He has been interviewed by ABC News, the BBC, CNN, and Sky News, and has been cited by the Associated Press, Christian Science Monitor, Guardian, Reuters, The New York Times, Washington Post, and many other outlets.